 In adult animals, immunodeficiencies often occur as a consequence of virus infections, malnutrition, stress, or toxins.
 These are called secondary immunodeficiencies.
 Virus-induced secondary immunodeficiencies are the most important of these.

 One way in which viruses survive in infected animals is by immunosuppression.
 For example, canine distemper virus infects and kills lymphocytes, causing a profound combined immunodeficiency in affected puppies.
-The infection is associated with a progressive decline in immunoglobulin levels and increased susceptibility to agents normally controlled by cellular immunity such as Pneumocystis, and Toxoplasma.
-Parvoviral infection in both dogs and cats also causes a profound depression in the resistance to fungal infections such as aspergillosis, mucormycosis or candidiasis in the immediate post-recovery period.
+This infection is associated with a progressive decline in immunoglobulin levels and increased susceptibility to agents normally controlled by cellular immunity such as Pneumocystis and Toxoplasma.
+Parvoviral infection in both dogs and cats also causes a profound depression in the resistance to fungal infections such as aspergillosis, mucormycosis, or candidiasis in the immediate postrecovery period.

 Feline Leukemia Virus (FeLV)

-This infection is associated with acquired immunodeficiency and increased prevalence of secondary and opportunistic infections.
+FeLV is associated with an increased susceptibility to secondary and opportunistic infections.
 Acquired immunodeficiency in FeLV infection is multifactorial.
-Infected cats can have deficiencies of neutrophils, decreased synthesis of antibodies (especially to bacterial antigens), decreased cellular immunity, and variable levels of complement.
-Immune responses to FeLV infection also appear to suppress immunity to the feline infectious peritonitis (FIP) coronavirus and so lead to reactivation of quiescent FIP. (see Feline Leukemia Virus and Related Diseases.)
+Infected cats can have deficiencies of neutrophils, decreased synthesis of antibodies (especially to bacterial antigens), decreased cellular immunity, and reduced complement levels.
+Immune responses to FeLV infection also appear to suppress immunity to the feline infectious peritonitis (FIP) coronavirus and may lead to reactivation of quiescent FIP.
+(Also see Feline Leukemia Virus and Related Diseases.)

 Simian Type D Retrovirus

 This viral infection of macaques has a similar pathogenesis to that of FeLV infection of cats but can induce even more severe immunodeficiency.
-Type D retrovirus infection of macaques can cause severe disease in adolescent animals in collections with large breeding groups.
-Affected macaques either die within several months with fever, lymphadenopathy, and opportunistic infections of the CNS, respiratory tract and intestines; become lifelong asymptomatic carriers; or recover fully.
+Type D retrovirus infection of macaques can cause severe disease in adolescent animals.
+Affected macaques may either die within several months with fever, lymphadenopathy, and opportunistic infections of the CNS, respiratory tract, and intestines; become lifelong asymptomatic carriers; or sometimes recover fully.